-- Bid for CPL final Read More
+- EDITORIAL: Need for bail guides Read More

 EVERY MONTH the Barbados Light & Power (BL&P) treats or replaces about 50 poles.
 And yesterday, four crews (above) were doing just that at the St Thomas sub-station near the Lawrence Johnson Roundabout.
 Jackie Marshall-Clarke, the BL&P’s communications administrator, said that a bush fire in the area two weeks earlier had damaged four poles, a transmission line and cables, and workmen were doing the necessary remedial work yesterday.
 Marshall-Clarke said that during the dry season, when fires were more frequent, poles in the area of the fires would be inspected and replaced – if there was damage.
 “In 2012, about 650 poles were changed.
 In ordering poles, we seek to purchase poles that are durable and more resistant to termites; poles that are strong and less brittle for climbing.
 The safety of our employees and the general public, and the reliability of our electricity system to our customers are priorities for us at Light & Power,” she said.